coenttb/swift-html-fontawesome/README.md

 ## Overview

 **swift-html-fontawesome** provides FontAwesome 6 icon support for the swift-html ecosystem.
-The package offers type-safe icon rendering, multiple loading strategies (Kit, CDN, self-hosted), and comprehensive style support including all free and Pro icon styles.
+The package offers type-safe icon rendering, multiple loading strategies (Kit, CDN, self-hosted), and complete style support for all free and Pro icon styles.

 ## Features